airshipit/treasuremap/doc/source/authoring_and_deployment.rst

    ``>300g`` in Drydock means that all remaining disk space is allocated to this volume, and that volume needs to be at least 300G in size.
+-  Ensure that OpenSSH and Docker (Docker is needed because of miniMirror) are included as installed packages
 -  When you get to the prompt, "How do you want to manage upgrades on this system?", choose "No automatic updates" so that packages are only updated at the time of our choosing (e.g. maintenance windows).